Skip to the content.

 method middleware

-This middleware is used to set HTTP method, it accepts a string parameter for method name to use.
+This middleware sets the HTTP method.
+It accepts a string parameter for the method name.
 If an unsupported method name is used, an exception will be thrown.

 const api = getApi('http://mydomain.com/api')